jhidding/chaotic-pendulum/lit/pendulum.md

     { time = state.time + dt }
 ```

 The leap-frog method follows a kick by a drift, with a separation of $dt/2$.
+We choose to start with a kick, then wait, drift, and wait again.

 ``` {.pure #leap-frog}
 leapFrog :: forall f.
 (Applicative f)